JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 [image](https://gyazo.com/eb76e49ff6d0ecca158473eec9cc19d9))

-NS: somethign liek this  So we have to connect that into the node tree

-NS: The input should be the same scaling as the  uther textures  they all are fed with a  vector  input  from mapping
+NS:  somethign liek this  So we have to connect that into the node tree  The input should be the same scaling as the  uther textures  they all are fed with a  vector  input  from mapping
 NS: so we simply connect  that  to the  vector  input of the  texture

 DS: ok done

-NS: and then the  colour  input  goes into the  hight of the bump noce
+NS: and then the  colour  input  goes into the  hight of the bump node

 JR: wait connect what to what?